CSCfi/broken-link-s2i/README.md

 - Image Stream
 - Cronjob

-You will need three parameters:
+You will need four parameters:
 - NAMESPACE: Specify your namespace where you will deploy the template
 - GITHUB_URL: URL of the GitHub repo where to source for building the image
 - GITHUB_BRANCH: Name of the GitHub branch.
 Default "main"